Sales Tax

 tax, including any applicable discretionary sales surtax, on those

-transactions if the business has made taxable remote sales in excess of
+transactions if the business has made taxable remote sales in excess

-for marketplace sellers for delivery into Florida.
+they facilitate for marketplace sellers for delivery into Florida.

 If you hold an active certificate of registration or reemployment tax